Astronomy

 At the Heart of Matter: The Proton's Well-Kept Secrets

-Artistic visualization of the chaotic internal structure of a proton, with its quarks and gluons interacting
+Artistic visualization of the chaotic internal structure of a proton, with its interacting quarks and gluons

 The Proton: A Particle We Thought We Understood

 Since its discovery in 1919 by Ernest Rutherford (1871-1937), the proton seems familiar to us.
-Together with the neutron, it forms the nucleus of atoms, and thus 99.9% of visible matter.
+Along with the neutron, it forms the nucleus of atoms, and thus 99.9% of visible matter.
 Yet, more than a century later, this particle continues to defy physicists' understanding.
-Its exact size, the origin of its mass, the stability of its internal composition: so many mysteries that remain unsolved.
+Its exact size, the origin of its mass, and the stability of its internal composition: so many mysteries that remain unsolved.
 Since then, generations of physicists have probed this particle with increasingly powerful instruments.
 Despite this, the proton jealously guards several of its fundamental secrets.

 The answer lies in two words: quantum chromodynamics (QCD).